hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 - **Resolution**: Click the pencil icon next to the project title on the project detail page to rename it instantly.

 ### Changing the project folder fails
 - **Symptoms**: A user opens the project workspace in the OnDemand Files app to move or rename folders, but the change fails.
-Error messages mention permissions or locked files.
+Error messages mention permissions or files in progress.
-- **Resolution**: Remind the user that Loop opens project folders via the standard OnDemand Files application.
-Changes must be made there with appropriate filesystem permissions.Ensure the user owns the target directory.
+- **Resolution**: Project folder cannot be updated if there are download files pending or in progress: Wait until all files are transferred.
+If there are no ongoing files, ensure that the user has write permissions on the target folder and that the folder exists.
-- **Escalation**: If filesystem permissions look correct, involve the Cannon cluster support team to check quota and directory ACLs.
+- **Escalation**: If filesystem permissions look correct, involve the OOD cluster support team to check quota and directory ACLs.

 ### Beta regression requiring a factory reset
 - **Symptoms**: After upgrading Loop, a user reports that previously working projects show inconsistent metadata, or new downloads/uploads never start.
 Only some accounts are affected, typically ones that already had Loop metadata from a prior beta build.